- Kate Allgood

 Can you stay at the top?

-When discussing a common thread to some of the most elite players to have played past the age of 40 in The NHL, head coach of the Vegas Golden Knights, Peter DeBoer has been quoted as saying, “What they all have is a love of the game,” DeBoer said.
-“They love the routine of the game, the practicing, being in the dressing room and the weight room.
+When discussing a common thread to some of the most elite players to have played past the age of 40 in The NHL, head coach of the Vegas Golden Knights, Peter DeBoer has been quoted as saying, “What they all have is a love of the game, they love the routine of the game, the practicing, being in the dressing room and the weight room.
 If you don’t have that passion, you can’t play at their level.”
-(From USA today article NHL player Joe Thornton)
+(From USA today article on NHL player Joe Thornton)

 Where I see many athletes struggle is with this routine, and loving every facet of the game they play and what it takes to be great.
 If you can’t love the process you will struggle to not only get to the top but you will struggle even more to stay there.
 Find ways to enjoy the process, to love the environment, and to learn to focus on constant improvement rather than specific outcomes.
 That is what it takes to continue to work hard and have a long career.

 Follow me on all of my social media platforms to stay up to date with my newest tips, ideas and techniques to build your mind, body and life.

 Kate Allgood Masters Sport Psychology (with distinction) Masters General Psychology (with distinction) Sports Hypnosis Certification Mindfulness Certification